 3 – Before sweeping your opponent, endeavor to tire them out.

 4 – Sparring only with teammates as tough as you may make you tougher, but it won’t necessarily make your techniques better.

 5 – Competing in BJJ is for some; training BJJ is for all.
-Focus on improving daily at practice, but, if the adrenaline isn’t up your alley, don’t sweat it.
+Focus on improving daily at training, but, if the adrenaline isn’t up your alley, don’t sweat it.

 6 – Good BJJ is striving to always be one step ahead of your opponent.